jlevy/og-equity-compensation/README.md

     - Lead Engineer **0.5–1%**
     - Senior Engineer: **0.33–0.66%**
     - Manager or Junior Engineer: **0.2–0.33%**
-- Post-B round equity numbers would be lower, potentially much lower if valuation is much above A round, revenue is growing fast, and/or the company doing really well.
+- For **post-series B startups**, equity numbers would be much lower.
+How much lower will depend significantly on size of the team and valuation of the company.
 - Seed-funded startups would be higher than the above numbers, sometimes much higher if there is little funding.
-- For Silicon Valley startups, one of the best sources of information is to look at offers from companies with similar profiles on [AngelList](https://angel.co/).
+- One of the best sources of information about what is reasonable for a given company and candidate is to look at offers from companies with similar profiles on [AngelList](https://angel.co/).
 - A [2014 survey of AngelList job postings](http://codingvc.com/analyzing-angellist-job-postings-part-2-salary-and-equity-benchmarks) by Leo Polovets has excellent summary of equity levels for the first few dozen hires at these early-stage startups.
-For this sample of companies, for **engineers** in **Silicon Valley**, the highest (not typical) equity levels were:
+For **engineers** in Silicon Valley, the highest (not typical) equity levels were:
     - Hire #1: up to **2%–3%**
     - Hires #2 through #5: up to **1%–2%**
     - Hires #6 and #7: up to **0.5%–1%**